wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 A common argument presented by spammers and spam enablers is that spam should be forgotten about because nothing can be done about it.
 This argument is simply wrong.
 In the past, [spam has been stopped using filters and through the participation of miners](#counterparty).
 The arguments presented to argue that you shouldn't try to stop spam are divided into two categories:

-1. They can simply change a **technical detail of the data injection method and circumvent filters**, if filters is the method chosen to fight spam
+1. They can simply change a **technical detail of the data injection method and circumvent filters**, if filters are the method chosen to fight spam
 2. **Miners are high-time preference greedy mercenaries** {: style="text-align: justify"}